-When the room lighting is set for projection viewing, the ratio between ambient black (i.e.: light incident on the screen from ambient sources and room lighting) and projected white shall be a minimum of 7:1.
-Contrast ratios greater than 10:1 are preferred.
+When the room lighting is set for projection viewing, the ratio between ambient black (i.e.: light incident on the screen from ambient sources and room lighting) and projected white shall be a minimum of 2000:1.

 3.15.4.3.
 Image Geometry